Fujifilm X-E3 vs Nikon D5500

 - More heavily discounted: Has been around for much longer (launched in January 2015).

-If the count of relative strengths (bullet points above) is taken as a measure, the X-E3 emerges as the winner of the contest (11 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-E3 is the clear winner of the match-up (12 : 8 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.